bloominstituteoftechnology/Client-Testing-Mini/README.md

 ## Project Description

-* The objective is to get you exposed to using TDD with Mocha/Chai and Sinon.
+* The objective is to get you exposed to using TDD with Mocha/Chai and Sinon. - OKAY √
-* You will be writing tests for the code inside of `src/app.js`.
+* You will be writing tests for the code inside of `src/app.js`. - OKAY √

 ### Initialize Project